!اَلسَّلامُ عَلَيْكُمْ/ مَرْحَباً

-Now, my daughter is 4 years old and she is a French-Arabic bilingual (with Arabic as her major language), experiencing a third language acquisition since we moved to an English-speaking country.
+Now, my child is 4 years old and she is a French-Arabic bilingual, experiencing a third language acquisition since we moved to an English-speaking country.
 We speak two languages (French and Arabic) at home and it became natural.
-She is a blessed girl that make happy and enthusiastic the native Arabic-speakers she meets!

-She only speaks Arabic to my husband (who only speaks Arabic to her) and her Arabic-speaking entourage and she only speaks French to her French entourage.
-She is able to differentiate the two languages.
-Since I mix French and Arabic when I speak with her, she also talks with me in both languages, sometimes in the same sentence!
+She speaks Arabic to my husband (who speaks Arabic to her) and her Arabic-speaking relatives and she speaks French to her French relatives.
+She is able to differentiate both languages.
+Since I mix French and Arabic when I talk to her, she also talks with me in both languages, sometimes in the same sentence!
 But this is not a problem: here are answers to some concerns that are commonly expressed by parents and child care professionals about bilingual acquisition in early childhood.

-It’s bigger than I expected when I started my Arabic learning several years ago!
+It’s bigger than I expected when I started my Arabic learning several years ago – alhamdulillAh!

-I have to pursue my efforts since my daughter is growing up, wanting to discover more and more (like all children of her age!) and since she is developing her language skills (we introduced writing and reading activities).
+I have to pursue my efforts since my daughter is growing up, wanting to discover more and more and since she is developing her language skills.

 Now it’s your turn!